MicrosoftDocs/mesh-docs/mesh/overview.md

 > [!IMPORTANT]
 > **Important Update: Transition to Teams immersive**
 > As of December 1st, 2025, Microsoft will retire the Immersive space (3D) view in Teams meetings, Microsoft Mesh on the web, and the Microsoft Mesh PC and Quest apps.
-These experiences will be replaced by **Teams immersive**, where we are continuing to invest in delivering engaging, collaborative immersive events.
+These experiences will be replaced by [**Teams immersive**](https://support.microsoft.com/en-us/topic/a69189df-39c7-478f-a335-0aef7c4e5781?preview=true), where we are continuing to invest in delivering engaging, collaborative immersive events.
 >
-> Click here to learn more about Teams Immersive.
+> [Get started with Teams Immersive](https://support.microsoft.com/en-us/topic/a69189df-39c7-478f-a335-0aef7c4e5781?preview=true).
 Build right in Teams, so you can plan, manage and launch immersive experiences using the tools you already know.
 >
 > After this date:
 > - The “immersive space (3D)” view will no longer be available in Teams meetings.